Tarunvetsa/Ecommerce-shopping_cart/README.md

 Click the link got in terminal.
 It will run in localhost.
 If some other application is running in allocated port, it will run in another port

-Please ensure that you will install all your dependencies.
+Please ensure that you have installed all your dependencies.